-Attukal Bhagavathy Temple is another popular temple of Kerala.
+Attukal Bhagavathy Temple is a very popular temple in Kerala.
 The temple is situated at Thiruvananthapuram.
-Attukal Bhagavathy Temple is also known as the Ladies Shabarimala.
+Attukal Bhagavathy Temple is also known as the women’s Sabarimala.
 It is visited by large number of women.
 Goddess Attukal Amma is the main deity.
 The Goddess has four arms, each bearing a spear, sword, skull and shield.
 The temple has beautiful architecture.
 In addition, it is- historic.
 It is a very clean temple.

 Attukal Bhagavathy Temple authorities also do various social works.
-They arrange wedding for poor couples and give them dress and ornaments.
+They arrange weddings for poor couples and give them dress and ornaments.
 Poor patients get medical help while students get scholarships.

 History and Legend of Attukal Bhagavathy Temple

-Various myths and history surrounds the Attukal Bhagavathy Temple.
+Various myths and history surround the Attukal Bhagavathy Temple.

 - It is also believed that the little girl is Kannagi.
 She is an incarnation of Goddess Parvati.
 Kannagi is mentioned in the famous Tamil epic of Chipathikaram.
 She is the destroyer of evil.
 When she met Karanavar she was returning from Madurai.
 There She had destroyed the evil and was on her way to Kodungallor.